US and Them

 So, let’s thin the herd and take just two recent shared national security dramas as illustrations, Afghanistan and the fall of the Warsaw Pact.
 This is not to say that these issues are by any means resolved.
 They are, however, examples of a relatively new phenomenon; catastrophic warning botch, subsequent analytical malaise, followed by policy left to marinate in a swamp of strategic inertia.

 Afghan and East European fiascos are the most poignant because they have the Soviet Union or Russia in common.
-Indeed, a new “” is trending these days in the American Intelligence Community, replacing the rapidly deflating Communist balloon.
+Indeed, a new “red scare” is trending these days in the American Intelligence Community, replacing the rapidly deflating Communist balloon.
 Threat inflation and jingoism are fashionable again on both sides of the American political divide.

 Joe McCarthy we hardly knew you.

 In 1978 the Communist Party of Afghanistan staged a coup, followed by a series of counter-coups.
 In 1979, the Brezhnev regime in Moscow deployed the 40th Soviet Army across the border to stabilize a secular client government in Kabul.
 In short order, Islamist fanatics, known romantically in those days as the Mujahedeen, rose in revolt and a decade long Soviet/American surrogate war began (see Charlie Wilson’s War nee Operation Cyclone).
-Almost immediately, the American Central Intelligence Agency came in on the side of religious insurgents to “allies” that now include at least twenty Afghan based Muslim terror cells including; Al Qaeda, ISIS, the Taliban, Jamiat-e-Islami (Sunni), and Harakat-i-Islami (Shia) to name just the big dogs.
+Almost immediately, the American Central Intelligence Agency came in on the side of religious insurgents to fund and arm “allies” that now include at least twenty Afghan based Muslim terror cells including; Al Qaeda, ISIS, the Taliban, Jamiat-e-Islami (Sunni), and Harakat-i-Islami (Shia) to name just the big dogs.
 Bin Laden’s Saudi crew sought and received refuge in both Muslim Pakistan and Muslim Afghanistan before and after 9/11.

 We should point out that Afghanistan is a border country on the Russian Federation’s eastern frontier.
 At the same time, Afghanistan is eight thousand miles from any US border, nearly 12 hours by air.